lqhuang/typed-settings/README.md

 - Settings are defined as type-hinted `attrs` classes.

-- Typed Settings’ `settings` decorator adds automatic type converstion for option values and can optionally make your settings frozen (immutable).
+- Typed Settings’ `settings` decorator is an alias to `attr.define` and can optionally make your settings frozen (immutable).

+- `option()` and `secret()` are wrappers around `attr.field()` and add meta data handling for click options.

+- `secret()` attributes have string representation that masks the actual value, so that you can safely print or log settings instances.

 - Settings can currently be loaded from:

   - TOML files
   - Environment variables
-  - click Commaoptions
+  - *click* command line options

-- Paths to settings files can be “hard-coded” into your code or specified via an environment variable.
+- Paths to settings files can be

+  - “hard-coded” into your code,
+  - dynamically searched from the CWD upwards via `find(filename)`, or
+  - specified via an environment variable.

 - Order of precedence: